Spatially-varying permittivity tensors in buff-em

 Note that there is no need to refer to the frequency w

-here; the GOLD
+here; the GOLD and SIO2 permittivities will automatically

 by evaluated at the correct frequency.